vrcAlbert/documentation-api/source/php/classes/tools_rss.rst

 .. php:method:: add_item(array $item)

-	:params array $item: An item.
+	:param array $item: An item.

 	Add a new item to array items.